Quantum deformed phantom dynamics in light of the generalized uncertainty principle: GUP-modified background dynamics

-We note that this feature is consistent with the loop quantum cosmology scenario in which the KG equation does not receive any explicit quantum correction.
-Any quantum correction occurs only through the Hubble parameter; thus, the classical form of the KG equation holds for any given potential in the GUP corrected regime.
+{With the same reasons as explained previously, now the KG equation also remains the same.} We note that despite the inclusion of the potential term there is no explicit quantum correction to the above KG equation.
+In addition to the reason explained in Sec.\ref{GUP deformed} concerning GUP correction only for kinetic part of the phantom scalar field, however, in the present section, the potential is treated classically in the light of the models of LQC \cite{rn,sn,sn1,sn2,sn3,b1,ashtekar2015generalized,ashtekar2007loop} The justification of this treatment is based on the fact that as the potential begins to dominate on the onset inflationary era the quantum effects of spacetime starts diluting.
+Thus it validates the employment of effective dynamics.

-In standard cosmology, the factor $\frac{\alpha a^3 \dot \phi^4}{3}$ is absent in the numerator of the Eq.(\ref{finalfreid for potential}), retaining only the energy density term.
-The additional term arises solely from the quantum corrections due to GUP.
-In addition to this, the Freidemann Eq.(\ref{finalfreid for potential}) reveals the possibility of singularity resolution.
+In SMC, the factor $\alpha a^3 \dot \phi^4/3$ is absent in the numerator of Eq.(\ref{finalfreid for potential}), retaining only the energy density term.
+The additional terms arise solely from the quantum corrections due to GUP.
+In addition, Eq.(\ref{finalfreid for potential}) reveals the possibility of singularity resolution.
 The occurrence of non-singular bounce in phantom models has already been studied in \cite{brown2008phantom,zhu2017universal,sharma2023nonsingular,battefeld2015critical,cai2012towards}.
-The possibility of a non-singular bounce is further enhanced by the presence of a negative quantum corrected term, $-\frac{\alpha a^3 \dot \phi^4}{3}$, in the Friedmann Eq.(\ref{finalfreid for potential}).
-Though $\dot a =0$ is a necessary condition for the occurrence of a bounce, the solution must meet $\ddot a>0$ at the turning point of the bounce for the contracting universe to reverse its trajectory and begin expanding again.
-This condition is satisfied by the Raychaudhuri Eq.(\ref{ray for potential}) as the right-hand side of the equation all the terms are positive due to even powers for the non-zero arbitrary values of $V(\phi)$ and $\dot \phi$. \end{widetext}
+The possibility of a non-singular bounce is further enhanced by the presence of a negative quantum corrected term, $-\alpha a^3 \dot \phi^4/3$.
+Though $\dot a =0$ is a necessary condition for the occurrence of a bounce, the solution must meet $\ddot a>0$ at the bounce for the contracting universe to reverse its trajectory and begin expanding.
+This condition is satisfied by the Raychaudhuri equation (\ref{ray for potential}), as its right-hand side is positive.